 History of the Via Appia

 But first some background information about the Via Appia is in order.
 Construction of the road started in 312 BCE under the censor Appius Claudius, who was later nicknamed Caecus (‘the blind’) when he lost his eyesight.
 The new road was supposed to connect Rome to the important Campanian city of Capua, covering a distance of 196 kilometres.
 By 312 BCE, the Romans had already built several other roads.
 There was the old salt road or Via Salaria, and there were roads connecting Rome to other cities in Latium, such as Praeneste (Via Praenestina) and Tibur (Via Tiburtina).
 The Via Latina also predated the Via Appia by several decades.
 It connected Rome to the important sanctuary of Jupiter Latiaris on the Mons Albanus.
-Later it was extended to the Latin colony of Fregellae in Latium and the Roman colony of Cales in Campania, both founded in the third quarter of the fourth century.
+Later it was extended to the Latin colony of Fregellae in Latium and the Latin colony of Cales in Campania, both founded in the second half of the fourth century.
 Hannibal followed the Via Latina when he marched on Rome in 211 BCE.
 The road would later be extended to Capua and Neapolis (modern Naples).

 Relations between Rome and Capua go back to 343 BCE.
 In that year, the latter city was threatened by the Samnites, who – after emerging into history as a nation – were bent on territorial expansion.
 The Capuans sought Rome’s help and Rome was willing to respond by sending an army to the south.
 But as always, Roman help came at a price, as Rome sought territorial expansion in Campania as well.
 When over thirty years later the censor Appius Claudius started construction of Via Appia, the Romans had already fought two wars against the Samnites (the second was in fact still ongoing).
 Both were claimed to have ended in Roman victories, but their Oscan-speaking enemies – a language related to Latin – were certainly not fully defeated.
 Construction of the Via Appia first of all served military purposes, as it allowed the rapid movement of troops to Campania, enabling the Romans to finalise the conquest of this region.
 Meanwhile, relations between Rome and Capua were generally good.
 Over time, many Capuans acquired Roman citizenship without the vote (civitas sine suffragio) and intermarriage between Romans and Capuans was common, at least until 216 BCE, when Capua foolishly decided to defect to Hannibal the Carthaginian.